How Much Does it Cost to Travel the World by Bicycle

 cheap bike trip

 Some bike travelers don’t do any sightseeing at all, but we like to see some interesting attractions in places we might not visit again during our lives.
-Some countries have many free cultural sights to visit, while others, like China, for example, want you to pay for everything, sometimes also quite some money.
+Some countries have many free cultural sights to visit, while others, like China, for example, want you to pay for everything, sometimes quite a lot.

-With our budget of 10 USD per day per person, we were forced to give up many of these sights, most notably Angkor Wat in Cambodia, and the hike on the Rinjani Volcano in Lombok (Indonesia), which requires a mandatory guide.
+With our budget of 10 USD per day per person, we were forced to give up many of these sights, most notably Angkor Wat in Cambodia and the hike up Rinjani Volcano in Lombok (Indonesia), which requires a mandatory guide.

 But we, nevertheless, managed to see quite a few impressive places, like the Mogao Caves in China, the Kelimutu Crater Lakes in Flores (Indonesia), and many others.

-We calculated we spent a total of around 420 USD in sightseeing for both of us, mostly in China.
+We calculated that we spent about 420 USD on sightseeing for both of us, mostly in China.

 Did you find this useful?
 And you?
 What’s your bicycle touring budget?
 Contribute in the comment section below the article!